1 July 2021 (updated annually)

 Every year you will need to withdraw a minimum pension payment, which will be calculated according to your age.
 There is no maximum payment amount limit, unless the pension was commenced as part of a transition to retirement pension.

 Your account-based pension account can hold a range of investments – including shares, fixed interest, cash and managed investments – depending on the investments offered by your fund.
-However the maximum an individual can use to purchase an account-based pension is generally $1,600,000.
+However the maximum super an individual can use to purchase an account-based pension is up to their personal transfer balance cap, which may be from $1,600,000 to $1,700,000.

 Benefits of choosing an account-based pension